 Duties and Responsibilities

-2. Provide leadership and contribute to WCC's vision.
-Advise and deliver research and recommendations to the Commissioner and senior leadership on current and future strategic initiatives and critical Conference, peer Conference and national issues (e.g., men's basketball, championship access).
+- Provide leadership in the assessment, development and implementation of strategies to enhance the national profile and success of Conference sports, with emphasis on men's basketball.
+Advise and deliver research and recommendations to the Commissioner, senior leadership and the membership on current and future strategic initiatives and critical Conference, peer Conference and national issues (e.g., men's basketball, championship access, nonconference scheduling strategies).

-d.
-Serve as sport administrator for assigned sports (e.g., men's basketball).
+Serve as the primary sport administrator for assigned sports (e.g., men's basketball, baseball).

-8. Other duties, including projects and championships support, as assigned.
+Other duties, including Commissioner delegated projects and championships support, as assigned.

 Required and Preferred Qualifications

-8. Demonstrated high-level proficiency in Microsoft programs (e.g., Outlook, Word, Excel, PowerPoint) and other relevant software required.
+- Demonstrated high-level proficiency in Microsoft programs (e.g., Outlook, Word, Excel, PowerPoint) required and other relevant software (e.g., Arbiter) preferred.